 We communicate honestly and openly with our colleagues and listen and respond to their concerns.
 'Talkback', our colleague engagement survey, is one of the core mechanisms used to monitor colleague feedback, alongside our ’Message Mike’ colleague suggestion scheme and our Great Place to Work councils.

 We know that retail is a great place to build a career, and we support this through training and initiatives.
 We are the first retailer to be awarded a gold accreditation from 'Investors in People' for our commitment to improve our business by investing in our colleagues.
 We’re committed to providing externally accredited our colleagues, currently over 33,500 colleagues have been trained through our Food Colleges.

 For the most up to date information about colleague benefits and training please visit

 We are committed to ensuring everyone has an equal opportunity to access Sainsbury’s as an employer, regardless of their background.
 We firmly believe that our diverse workforce helps us to meet the varying needs of our customers, as well as providing the opportunity for all to gain meaningful work.

+We have a an Equality, Diversity and Inclusion people policy, and seek to ensure that all colleagues, job applicants, customers, contractors and suppliers should be treated fairly regardless of race, nationality, gender or sexual orientation.
 Our aim is that all colleagues should be able to work in an environment free from discrimination, harassment and bullying, and that they should not be disadvantaged by conditions or requirements that are unjust or unfair.

 Launched in May 2008, 'Rightline' is our entirely confidential and independently run 'hotline' service.
 This provides suppliers and colleagues with a direct route to raise serious concerns relating to fraud, theft or breaches of our codes of practice.
 Concerns raised through this mechanism are strictly monitored.